jrnold/acw_battle_data/docs/source/resources/bodart1908_battles.rst

 :path: data/bodart1908_battles.csv
 :format: csv

-Bodart (1908) data on battles of the American Civil War
+Bodart (1908) *Militär-historisches kreigs-lexikon* data on battles of the American Civil War

 These data are from Bodart (1908) *Militär-Historisches Kreigs-Lexicon (1618-1905)*.
-The *Kriegs-Lexicon* includes over 600 battles from European wars 1618--1905.
+The *Kreigs-Lexicon* includes over 600 battles from European wars 1618--1905.

   The most important Engagements, meetings, battles, sieges, assaults, capitulations all wars, with the exception of the colonial wars in periods of 1618-1905.

-This data only includes the 50 battles that are part of the American Civil War (Nordamerikanischer Bürgerkrieg), pp. 522-542.
+This data only includes the 50 battles that are part of the American Civil War (pp. 522-542, ).
+In Bodart, the war is called Nordamerikanischer Bürgerkrieg, the Conderacy is referred to as Konföderierten (Suudstaaten), and the US as Unierten (Nordstaaten).

 His criteria for including battles in his list is that they were either